 Sometimes sellers decide they want to try to sell their house without hiring a real estate agent.
 For instance, they might not want to pay a sales commission.
 However, hiring a realtor can help you sell your home faster, as well as maximize its selling price.

-For example, a realtor will likely have a list of buyers who might be interested in your house.
+A realtor will likely have a list of buyers who might be interested in your house.
 Furthermore, they can help you during the negotiations when it comes to countering offers from buyers.
-If you don’t have a lot of negotiation and/or real estate experience, it might be helpful having a professional who will work hard to get you the best price for your home.
+If you don’t have a lot of negotiation and/or real estate experience, it might be helpful to have a professional who will work hard to get you the best price for your home.

 In addition to finding a real estate agent, you need to hire a professional real estate photographer to capture the listing images.
-A professional photographer will make sure your property stands out on the MLS and third-party listing sites, like Zillow.
+A professional photographer will make sure your property stands out on the MLS and third-party listing sites, like Zillow and Realtor.com.

-A real estate photographer has several skills that allow them to capture the perfect shot.
+Real estate photographers have several skills that allow them to capture the perfect shot.
 They understand composition, exposure, verticals, and how to tell a story through images.

 It’s likely that your real estate agent is a few steps ahead of you and already has a photographer in mind.
 If they’re in the market for a provider with high-quality images, easy online scheduling, and flexibility, refer them to Virtuance.